qir-alliance/qir-spec/specification/profiles/Adaptive_Profile.md

-As for the Base Profile, a measurement function is a QIS function marked with an [`irreversible` attribute](./Base_Profile.md#quantum-instruction-set) that populates a value of type `%Result`.
+As for the Base Profile, a measurement function is a QIS function marked with an [`irreversible` attribute](./Base_Profile.md#quantum-instruction-set) that populates a result identified by the `ptr` type.
 The available measurement functions are defined by the executing backend as part of the QIS.
 Unlike the Base Profile, the Adaptive Profile relieves a restriction that qubits can only be measured at the end of the program and that no quantum operations can be performed after or conditionally on a measurement outcome.